hypo69/hypo/docs/gemini/consultant/ru/endpoints/header.md

 """
 .. module:: src.endpoints.header
    :platform: Windows, Unix
-   :synopsis: Module to handle project header information.
+   :synopsis: This module defines the root path to the project.
 """

+MODE = 'dev'

+"""
+.. data:: MODE

+   :type: str
+   :synopsis:  Project mode (e.g., 'dev', 'prod').
+"""

+"""
+.. autofunction:: get_project_root
+"""

 import sys
+import json
 from pathlib import Path
-from src.utils.jjson import j_loads
+from packaging.version import Version from src.utils.jjson import j_loads
-from src import gs
 from src.logger import logger

-MODE = 'dev'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: A tuple of filenames or directory names to search for.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
+    :raises FileNotFoundError: If no marker file is found.
-    :return: The path to the root directory, or the current directory if not found.
+    :returns: Path: Path to the root directory if found, otherwise the directory where the script is located.
+    """
+    """
+    .. variable:: __root__

-    :rtype: Path
+       :type: Path
+       :synopsis: The root path of the project.
     """
     current_path = Path(__file__).resolve().parent
     root_path = current_path